saurabhmittal16/spsGame/README.md

 # Stone Paper Scissors Game

 A simple Stone Paper Scissors game where you pass the generated link to the other player you wish to play with.
+It uses client to client connection protocol which uses websockets.

 ## Technologies Used

-1) React
+1) React (For frontend)
-2) Socket (socket.io)
+2) Socket (socket.io) (For establishing connection between clients)
-3) Express
+3) Express (For setting up server)

 ![Screenshot](static/1.gif)